NeurodataWithoutBorders/nwb-schema/docs/format/source/format_release_notes.rst

 - Use "text" data type for electrode table columns "location" and "group_name".
 Previously, only ASCII was allowed.

+- Change the "quantity" key of attribute Units.resolution to "required" for schema language compliance.

 2.1.0 (September 2019)
 ----------------------